bbauska/UofM-AdvStyling/readme.md

 How it works is that Bootstrap sets one breakpoint for responsive tables.

-By default, any table that\'s under 768 pixels, you can scroll back and forth.
-It doesn\'t try to squish the entire table into one little screen.
+By default, any table that&apos;s under 768 pixels, you can scroll back and forth.
+It doesn&apos;t try to squish the entire table into one little screen.
 You just kind of scroll.

 But anything over 768 pixels.
-Well, then you\'re just going to get that default view.
-There\'s no default scrolling at the bottom.
+Well, then you&apos;re just going to get that default view.
+There&apos;s no default scrolling at the bottom.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 306. row, header and cell classes (187) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">